aldenbernsteinn/CY.AI/README.md

+Create Your own Artificial Intelligence chatbot with CY.AI!

-Thank you for downloading CY.AI, Now let's get to Creating Your Artificial Intelligence!
-Complete with custom chat box, and voice-to-voice conversation.
-All dependencies are completely free.
+Complete with a custom chat box and voice-to-voice conversation functions.

+This program serves as a working template for users to expand upon and personalize.

+ALL dependencies are completely free.
+WILL work instantly locally on a computer.
+Require VPS or Cloud Services to run on a Website.

+Please see below on how to set up the AI Chat.

 KEY: